-There are usually 6 to 7 total hot spring pools that can be enjoyed during a visit to Deep Creek.
-The 5 primary pools typically range in temperature from 100 to 105.
+There are usually 6 to 7 total geothermal pools to be enjoyed during a visit to Deep Creek.
+The 5 primary hot pools typically range in temperature from 100 to 105 degrees.
 The uppermost pool is perfectly sized for 1 or 2 intrepid soak seekers and sports the warmest temperature.
 Don’t forget about the hot shower located directly below!

 Deep Creek Camping Options

 Note: Camping is prohibited at the hot springs or in the valley.

 Camping is not permitted closer than a mile away from the Deep Creek Hot Springs.
 Nearby camping options: Bowen Ranch offers camping on their property for a nominal fee.
-Their campsites are about 1/2 mile further down the road from the Deep Creek trailhead and parking area.
-Due to the popularity of the area, it’s always a good idea to make sure to pay your fees before heading to your campsite.
+Their campsites are about 1/2 mile further down the road from the trailhead and parking area.
+Due to the popularity of the area, it is always a good idea to make sure to pay your fees before heading to your campsite.
 There are approximately 5 developed sites with picnic tables and fire rings.
 If Bowen Ranch isn’t your style, you might try one of the primitive campsites dispersed throughout nearby public lands.
 A couple of other developed campgrounds can be found at Lake Arrowhead and Silverwood Lake.